On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

 \subsubsection{Smash product}

-The symmetric mon\-oid\-al structures on $\igcat G$ and $\gspaces G$ combine to give $\gspectra G$ a symmetric monoidal structure, denoted $\wedge$.
+The symmetric mon\-oid\-al structures on $\igcat G$ and $\gspaces G$ combine to give $\ugspectra G$ a symmetric monoidal structure (the Day convolution), denoted $\wedge$.
 The smash product of two orthogonal $G$-spectra $X$ and $Y$ is defined to be the left Kan extension of

 along the map

 sending $(V,W)$ to $V\oplus W$.
 The smash product is thus characterized by the fact that it commutes with enriched colimits in both variables, and satisfies